With a little TLC and some inexpensive wood we can fix that!

 Last week I went to pick up some free wood (that I found in the free section of craig’s list) and was surprised to find they had a few other things for free too.
 Like the above cheap laminate cabinet, and a beat up folding table.
 I grabbed the wood and threw the other two items in as well…you never know right…

-I hadn’t planned on using the cabinet anytime soon but a few days later while thinking of a spot in my living room that needed a bench I had an idea, I could turn the cabinet into a storage bench!
-(Oh, and that folding table?
-It is my new work surface, you can see the top is pretty scratched up, but I don’t care!)
+Though, I hadn’t planned on using the cabinet anytime soon a few days later while thinking of a spot in my living room that needed a bench I had an idea, I could turn the cabinet into a storage bench!

 Once the base was added I flipped the cabinet over and looked for scraps to add to the top.
 I wanted to use a thinner material so I could add 1×2’s for the trim later and I happened to find some fun scraps…Can you guess where they are from?